bardsoftware/ganttproject/cloud.ganttproject.colloboque/README.md

 14:49:38.883 DEBUG [Startup @ main] - Connected to the database.
 PostgreSQL 15.3 (Debian 15.3-1.pgdg120+1) on x86_64-pc-linux-gnu, compiled by gcc (Debian 12.2.0-14) 12.2.0, 64-bit
 <=
 ```

+## Building and running the client

+Please refer to [GanttProject Docs](../README.md) for instructions on building and running GanttProject.
+For Colloboque development purposes, running GanttProject with `gradle run` is okay: it will try to connect to
+Colloboque server running on `localhost:9000` and will open a test document with a single task.

+It is expected that two GanttProject instances will send their updates to the server, will receive the updates
+from the server and immediately apply them.
+At the moment, the following update types are supported:

+- adding a new task